They do all the great Got, Not Got series

 We may be able to offer various marketing support to booksellers – depending on the size of your order.
 This includes advertising and media campaigns; author appearances and other events in store; and in-store posters and flyers.

-Provided stock has been purchased from Littlehampton Book Services on a sale-or-return basis, we will accept returns on all stock, subject to the guidelines listed below.
+Provided stock has been purchased from our distributor Hachette Distribution on a sale-or-return basis, we will accept returns on all stock, subject to the guidelines listed below.
 You will need to contact us for further information.
+Stock should not be returned to Hachette, details will be provided on application.

 Volume: The number of each title returned should not exceed the value of the last order of that title and returns (unless previously agreed) are capped at a total of 25% of your orders in the previous 12 months.